Questions & Answers

 How long do I remain a host family?

-At RefugeeHomeNL, a stay is typically arranged for a duration of 3 months.
+It is adviced to arrange a stay for a duration of 3 months.
 Experience has shown that this is a manageable period for both parties.
 In some cases, the guest and host family decide together to extend the cohabitation through mutual agreement.
 Especially if, for example, you have a separate floor or a garden cottage […]

 What is expected of me as a host family?